-This water once is used for differents purposes it is thrown to sewage systems or waterbody like rivers, lagoons and seas.
-These actions are very harmful for the nearby gray water effluent ecosystems and the environment.
-Having in account the facts that have been happening through the years (soil and water pollution, loss of biodiversity and climate change) it is necessary take action about this situation that affects the whole planet.
+This water is used once for differents purposes and then thrown to sewage systems or waterbodies like rivers, lagoons and seas.
+These actions are very harmful for the nearby grey water effluent ecosystems and the environment.
+Taking in account the facts that have been happening through the years (soil and water pollution, loss of biodiversity and climate change) it is necessary to take action about this situation that affects the whole planet.

-For design and built this system, is necessary to consider the type of contaminants, the amount of water, available materials and the use to which it wants to give the treated water.
-The latter consideration is very important due to this kind of water can’t be used for human consumption, where is include drinking, showers, wash kitchen utensils and cooking.
+For design and building this system, is necessary to consider the type of contaminants, the amount of water, available materials and the use to which it wants to give the treated water.
+The latter consideration is very important due to that this kind of water can’t be used for human consumption, which includes drinking, showers, washing kitchen utensils and cooking.

 One, Two and Tree

-Richmond vale academy grey water system is a process consisting of three stages.
+The grey water system consists of three stages.

-First: A pipe line bring the water from the showers and laundry until a first tank who has the function of reduce the speed of the water for make a sedimentation process in two next tanks.
+First: A pipe line brings the water from the showers and laundry to a first tank which has the function of reducing the speed of the water to make a sedimentation process in the two next tanks.

-Once the water came to the first tank, its start to be calm, so a second pipe receive this water to pass to the next tank in which the quiet water begin a sedimentation process where the particles with more weight are going to the fund of the tank and the insoluble particles stay in the surface of the water, this process is repeated one more time in a third tank.
+Once the water comes to the first tank, it starts to be calm, so a second pipe receives this water to pass to the next tank in which the quiet water begins a sedimentation process where the particles with more weight are going to the bottom of the tank and the insoluble particles stay in the surface of the water; this process is repeated one more time in the third tank.

-Third: Finally the water that comes from the gravel filter pass to a small charcoal filter, which remove the particles that couldn’t be removed by the previous process for then being taken to the storage pond.
+Third: Finally the water that comes from the gravel filter passes to a small charcoal filter, which removes the particles that couldn't be removed by the previous process for then being taken to the storage pond.

-RVA more than a compromise with the environment has a duty with the community, where this project is make for teach the people to find alternatives for fight the effects of the climate change (like lack of water) and contribute to avoid the contamination of water.
+RVA has a duty to the community, where this project is made to teach people to find alternatives for fighting the effects of climate change (like lack of water) and avoid contamination of water.